A candidate coherent radio flash following a neutron star merger: Radio transients search

-The remaining transient, candidate 6, lies within the 40 arcsec association radius for GRB 201006A.
+Of the remaining two transient candidates, candidate 1 lies 16 arcmin from the location of GRB 201006A and is unrelated to the GRB.
+Whereas candidate 6 lies within the 40 arcsec association radius for GRB 201006A.
 This transient is symmetrical in time and well fit by a Gaussian distribution, as expected for dispersion measure smearing.
 We find a peak S/N of 5.6$\sigma$ with a mid time of 2020 October 06 02:34:29.6 UTC, corresponding to 76.6 minutes after the GRB.
-As shown in Figure \ref{fig:GRBtrans}, in the cleaned images containing all sources, a constrained fit at the time and location of the transient source shows a comparable, but not significant, peak at the same time as in the subtraction images with a flux density consistent with the flux density of the observed transient source.
+As shown in Figure \ref{fig:Trans1}(d), in the cleaned images containing all sources, a constrained fit at the time and location of the transient source shows a comparable, but not significant, peak at the same time as in the subtraction images with a flux density consistent with the flux density of the observed transient source.
 The 3$\sigma$ duration of the radio transient source is 38 seconds.
 We note that this peak time is centred near the 10 second bins initially used.
 If the snapshot bins had been offset from this by more than a few seconds, we likely would not have detected this transient.
 Additionally, this source comprises all 4 pixels on or above the detection threshold at the GRB search region shown in Figure \ref{fig:pixelVals}.
 We find the position of this transient source in the peak detection image to be RA: 61.9042 degrees, Dec: 65.1588 degrees (J2000), with positional uncertainties of $\pm$(5.0,3.9) arcsec, and a flux density of $47\pm14$ mJy.
 We note this position is offset from the X-ray position of GRB 201006A by 27 arcsec.
-This radio source is shown in Figure \ref{fig:snapshots}, along with 1 snapshot image prior to the detection and 2 snapshot images following.
-The restoring (synthesised) beam for the detection image is given by major axis $=39$ arcsec, minor axis $= 17$ arcsec with a position angle of 162 degrees.
+The subtraction images of this source are shown in Figure \ref{fig:snapshots}, along with 1 snapshot subtraction image prior to the detection and 2 snapshot subtraction images following.

 We trialled a wide range of imaging strategies to confirm the point source including: different baseline lengths, different image weighting, and different pixel scales.
 The point source remained observable in all the images produced.
 In addition, we conducted imaging at 5 seconds and the transient source was marginally detected in the two snapshots corresponding to the 10 second snapshot it was detected in.
 Further time and frequency slicing led to images where the source was below the detection threshold, likely due to higher noise levels.